Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Introduction

 We develop the methodology for settings where marginal quantiles for variables subject to missingness are available in external data sources.
-For example, previewing the application in Section \ref{realdat}, suppose an analysis involving health measurements suffers from nonignorable missingness, e.g., people likely to have unconcerning values are not measured.
+For example, previewing the application in Section \ref{sec:realdat}, suppose an analysis involving health measurements suffers from nonignorable missingness, e.g., people likely to have unconcerning values are not measured.
 For many health measurements, there exists information on marginal quantiles from national benchmark surveys or administrative databases.
 We seek to use the auxiliary quantiles to adjust for nonignorable missingness in the analysis at hand.
 When auxiliary quantiles are not available or known precisely, analysts can posit different plausible marginal quantiles and assess the sensitivity of ultimate analyses under those specifications, e.g., via multiple imputation analyses.
 We note that the use of known marginal distributions for imputation of nonignorable missing data also has been proposed for categorical data models \citep{pham, akande2021leveraging, DengEtAl2013, si:reiter:hillygus15, si:reiter:hillygus16, tang2024using}, but not for continuous and mixed variables like we do here.

-We apply the methodology in data comprising health, socioeconomic, demographic and educational measurements collected on over 170,000 North Carolina children.
+We apply the methodology in data comprising health, socioeconomic, demographic and educational measurements collected on over 170,000 children residing in the state of North Carolina.
 Among the study variables are end-of-grade math and reading test scores and a measure of lead exposure, the latter of which is subject to abundant missingness that is likely nonignorable.
 The state requires children at high risk of lead exposure to be measured, but not children at low risk of lead exposure.
-To inform the imputation of the missing values, we leverage marginal quantiles on lead exposure published by the Centers for Disease Control and Prevention.
+To inform the imputation of the missing values, we leverage marginal quantiles on lead exposure published by the U.S.\ Centers for Disease Control and Prevention.
 Using this information, we find lead exposure apparently is more adversely associated with test scores than suggested from complete cases or MAR analyses.